M3tox/DFET/FileInfos.md

 but when I changed this (also in the steam version) I don't hear any noticeable difference.
 Honestly, I have no idea what this actually changes.

 The images or frames are not splitten over multiple containers, so each frame has its own container.
-However: The compress file format used is once again custom and I have never seen something like this before.
+Once again a compressed, custom file format was used and I have never seen something like this before.
 I managed to write an algorithm that works for 99% of the frames, because a few are just black, or have weird artefacts.
 Once the container is decompressed, you have data where every pixel represents one byte, which is very similar to a 8bit Bitmap.
 But to construct the bitmap I had to add the color information as well.
 The color palette can be find in the very first container and is valid for the whole file.